mattermost/docs/source/developer/dev-setup-troubleshooting.rst

   If there isn't another copy of Mattermost running and you need to change the port that Mattermost is running on, you can do so by changing the ``ListenAddress`` setting in the *ServiceSettings* section of ``config/config.json``.

-Mac OS X: I get the following error or something similar when running ``make run``: [EROR] Failed to ping DB retrying in 10 seconds err=Error 1045: Access denied for user ‘mmuser’@’localhost’ (using password: YES)
+macOS: I get the following error or something similar when running ``make run``: [EROR] Failed to ping DB retrying in 10 seconds err=Error 1045: Access denied for user ‘mmuser’@’localhost’ (using password: YES)
   It appears that 'mmuser' is not created as a user in your MySQL database.
 Hence create the new user by using the following command:
   ``CREATE USER 'mmuser'@'localhost' IDENTIFIED BY 'mostest';``